 History of Nurses for Single Payer

-Nurses for Single Payer (NFSP) began five years ago, during the January 2011 statewide, all-day, Oregon Single Payer Conference, which was held in the First Unitarian Church of Portland, with approximately 500 attendees.
+Nurses for Single Payer (NFSP) began in January 2011 statewide, all-day, Oregon Single Payer Conference, which was held in the First Unitarian Church of Portland, with approximately 500 attendees.

-In many ways, NFSP grew out of the Portland Jobs with Justice (JWJ) Health Care Committee, where David Young, Dana Welty, and I had met, and where we had been working for single payer for several years.
+NFSP grew out of the Portland Jobs with Justice (JWJ) Health Care Committee, where David Young, Dana Welty, and Betsy Zucker met.
+We had been working for single payer for several years.
 We felt that it was important to mobilize and publicize the voices of nurses in the fight for universal health care.
 Three of us (David, Pamela Maciokas and myself) built the Big Nurse puppet, which greeted folks outside the Unitarian Church conference in 2011.
 Several of us from JWJ had helped organize the conference, and we called together a gathering of nurses over lunch, exchanged contact information, and decided to continue to meet.
 So began NFSP.
 Dana Welty and I were among the initial organizers of the group.
-She’s a neo-natal RN at OHSU, and was very active in Jobs with Justice at that time, with the Health Care Committee, as well as representing the Oregon Nurses Association (ONA) at JWJ.
+She’s was a neonatal RN at OHSU and very active in Jobs with Justice at that time with the Health Care Committee.
+Dana also represented the Oregon Nurses Association (ONA) at JWJ.

-We started an email list for NFSP, had numerous meetings in members” homes, and organized to support the lobby days and rallies in Salem for the single payer bill, beginning in 2011.
-We made NURSES FOR SINGLE PAYER buttons, and Kathy Birch got involved after she saw me wearing one.
-Kathy and Carole Most have been involved with NFSP for a number of years.
+We started an email list for NFSP, had numerous meetings in members” homes, and organized to support the lobby days and rallies in Salem for the single payer bill beginning in 2011.
+We made NURSES FOR SINGLE PAYER buttons.
+Kathy Birch got involved after she saw me wearing one.
+Carole Most got involved with NFSP for a number of years.

 NFSP was one of the earliest groups to formally endorse what was called AHCAO (the Act for Health Care for All Oregon–the 2011 single payer bill) introduced by then Representative Michael Dembrow.
-Subsequently, NFSP was one of the first organizational members of the newly created statewide organization, Health Care for All-Oregon (HCAO), in 2012.
-Our own RN David Young was very involved in the extensive planning to create the coalition we now know as HCAO, and to help write the original Oregon single payer bill.
-Dana was instrumental in ONA’s (Oregon Nurses’ Association) endorsement of the state single payer bill, and their initial membership in HCAO.
-Several nurses who were involved five years ago have continued to be active in the broader single payer movement, but not specifically with NFSP.
-Yuriko Lee is the leader of HCAO Washington County, and Maria Grumm is involved with the HCAO Faith Caucus.
+Subsequently, NFSP was one of the first organizational members of the newly named statewide organization, Health Care for All-Oregon (HCAO), in 2012.
+David Young was very involved in the extensive planning to create the member organization now known as HCAO and helped write the original Oregon single payer bill.
+Dana was instrumental in ONA’s (Oregon Nurses’ Association) endorsement of the state single payer bill and their initial membership in HCAO.
+Several nurses who were involved continued to be active in the broader single payer movement, Yuriko Lee as leader of HCAO Washington County and Maria Grumm with the HCAO Faith Caucus.

-For several years NFSP held meetings; then we held together through an email list where I would alert folks to events, activities, and articles to read.
-We briefly became part of the “health professionals caucus” of HCAO, and now with new blood from Chris Tanner, Nancy Sullivan, and Tom Sincic, we are morphing into a new, more focused, professional and powerful group!
+For several years NFSP held meetings and we held together through an email list where Betsy Zucker would alert folks to events, activities, and articles to read.
+We briefly became part of the “health professionals caucus” of HCAO, and then with new blood from Chris Tanner, Nancy Sullivan, and Tom Sincic, we morphed into a new, more focused, professional and powerful group!

-–Betsy Zucker, NFSP, written for the HCAO Newsletter (January 2016)
+–Betsy Zucker, NFSP, originally written for the HCAO Newsletter (January 2016).
+Updated November 2023

 It made sense on several fronts: